 Bergen to Trondheim Road Trip

 Do the names Trollstigen, Wild Atlantic Road and Seven Sisters Waterfalls sound familiar?
 These internationally acclaimed bucket list attractions are all found north of Bergen, making this city the perfect launch point for the journey north into scenic Norway.
-Our aim was to not only visit the best attractions but to drive as many of the panoramic Norway Scenic Routes as possible.
+Our aim on this part of our Norway road trip, Bergen to Trondheim, was not only to visit the best attractions but to drive as many of the panoramic Norway Scenic Routes as possible.

 This Bergen to Trondheim Road Trip Includes: